Series / Essay 12

 1. Respect autonomy: The user must choose to engage.

-3. Pace the learner: Do not rush someone through the stages.
+3. Pace the learner: Mentors must avoid rushing someone through the stages.

-5. Steward, do not gatekeep: The goal is to empower the user to explore independently.
+5. Steward without gatekeeping: The goal involves empowering the user to explore independently.

-This is the steward's mandate applied to pedagogy.
-We are not just teaching people to use a tool.
-We are teaching them to think differently, to collaborate with a form of intelligence that is alien yet accessible.
+The principles are the steward's mandate applied to pedagogy.
+Mentors are teaching people to think differently, rather than just teaching tool usage.
+Stewards guide users to collaborate with a form of intelligence that feels alien yet completely accessible.

 Conclusion: The Threshold Moment is a Gift, Not a Conquest

-The journey from skeptic to collaborator is not a battle to be won but a gift to be offered.
-We who have opened the freezer door cannot force others through it.
-We can only hold it open, point to what lies inside, and invite them to taste.
+The journey from skeptic to collaborator is a gift to be offered rather than a battle to be won.
+Practitioners who have opened the freezer door cannot force others through the threshold.
+Guides can only hold the door open, point to the interior, and invite the skeptic to taste the possibilities.

 Notes